Limpenhoe: St. Botolph's Church

 Limpenhoe's former parish church is dedicated to Saint Botolph and dates from the medieval period, being rebuilt in 1881 by A.S.
 Hewitt.
 St. Botolph's is located on Church Road and has been Grade II listed since 1962.
 The church is no longer open for Sunday service.

 St. Botolph's holds a Thirteenth Century font and stained-glass windows that were designed in nearby Great Yarmouth.

+Windmill

+Limpenhoe Windpump is a drainage mill.
+It has been conserved with a view to restoration.
+It is the last surviving windmill built by William Thorold.

 Governance

 Limpenhoe is part of the electoral ward of Brundall for local elections and is part of the district of Broadland.

 The village's national constituency is Broadland and Fakenham which has been represented by the Conservative Party's Jerome Mayhew MP since 2019.